This is a gear review about the best bike pedals for bike touring and Bikepacking 2023.

 Last but definitely not least on our list is the Shimano M324 pedals.
 Different from the others we have already mentioned, these pedals are made from aluminum and are very lightweight.

 I like that there are two sides to these pedals.
+A flat platform pedal on one side and SPD pedals on the other side.

 On one side you have a metal cage that has been bolted on, which is ideal when riding in flat-soled shoes.
 Then on the other side has an adjustable tension binding when you have cleats on.